machinable-org/machinable/docs/guide/storage.md

 ### Managing experiments

 The discussed storage interfaces are fairly minimal when it comes to organisation of your experiments.
-It's up to you to keep track of storage locations, and the read-only interface means you cannot save annotations or comments.
+In particular, they require you to keep track of storage locations.
 To organise and query many experiments more effectively, you can use [Indexes](./index.md) that provide database-like features covered in the next section.